gtuck/ai-workshop/slides.md

 - On your phone or a shared device:
   - Scan the QR code to open chatgpt.com →
 - **<u>Enter your prompt:</u>**
-  - Example: Plan a 3-day Southern Utah road trip with kids (ages, 12, 9.
-6).
+  - Example: Plan a 3-day Southern Utah road trip with kids (ages 12, 9, 6).
   - Now, try changing the destination or group type.
 - No smartphone?
 Pair with a neighbor.
 - Share your results with the group (2–3 volunteers)